sezero/quakespasm/README.txt

   o  Fix Centerview (V_StartPitchDrift)

-  o  There is still an unecessary screen render on program init under
+  o  There is still an unnecessary screen render on program init under
      some conditions, when using the "-window/-fullscreen" options.

   7. Links

   QuakeSpasm Homepage <http://quakespasm.sourceforge.net>
   QuakeSpasm Project page <http://sourceforge.net/projects/quakespasm>